-Chapter 8 - Housing Quality Standards AND Rent Reasonableness Determinations [24 CFR 982 Subpart I and 24 CFR 982.507]
+Chapter 8 - Housing Quality Standards/National Standard For The Physical Inspection of Real Estate AND Rent Reasonableness Determinations [24 CFR 982 Subpart I and 24 CFR 982.507]

-HUD requires that all units occupied by families receiving Housing Choice Voucher assistance meet HUD's Housing Quality Standards (HQS) and permits the PHA to establish additional requirements.
-The use of the term "HQS" in this plan refers to combinations of both HUD and PHA established requirements.
+HUD requires that all units occupied by families receiving Housing Choice Voucher assistance meet HUD's Housing Quality Standards (HQS)/National Standard of the Physical Inspection of Real Estate Standards (NSPIRE).

-All units must pass an HQS inspection prior to the approval of a lease and at least once every 12 months during the term of the contract, and at other times as needed, to determine that the unit meets HQS.
+All units must pass an HQS/NSPIRE inspection prior to the approval of a lease and at least once every 12 months during the term of the contract, and at other times as needed, to determine that the unit meets HQS/NSPIRE standards.
 HUD also requires PHAs to determine that rents for units under the program are reasonable when compared to comparable unassisted units in the market area.